Jump to:

 Ports2x HDMI 2.0, 2x DisplayPort 1.4, USB-C

-ASUS ROG Strix 27″ is a shot you definitely won’t miss, especially if you’re looking for the crisp 4K clarity to everything on screen.
+ASUS ROG Strix 27″ is a shot you definitely won’t miss, especially if you’re looking for the crisp 4K image quality.

 Despite pushing four times as many pixels as a 1080p display, the 160Hz refresh rate provides smooth gameplay that’s both responsive and fluid.

-This is ideal not just for visually rich single-player experiences but also for best RTS games that benefit the most from small details accentuated by high resolutions.
+This is ideal not just for visually rich single-player experiences but also for top RTS games that benefit the most from small details accentuated by high resolutions.

-The IPS panel delivered excellent color accuracy, covering 130% of the sRGB color space which resulted in vibrant, lifelike visuals.
+The IPS panel delivers excellent color accuracy, covering 130% of the sRGB color space, which results in vibrant, lifelike visuals.

 The HDR400 certification provides some improvements in compatible games, with better highlight detail and more natural lighting.